 It is often told that a trait that many CEO’s and successful people share is that they read a lot, and a number of 4 to 5 books a week is usually mentioned.
 Well, I am still far from reading as many books as Warren Buffett or Bill Gates but I have definitely noticed that it gets easier the more I read (and setting that reading goal helped a lot).
 I have no specific trick besides making time to read, enjoying what you pick, listening to audiobooks, and trying to read as regularly as possible (even if it is as little as 5-10 pages a day).
 Getting started is always the most important step!

-I have never been huge on reading until a couple of years ago, as a kid I read mostly comics and in my teenage and university years, I read mostly what was part of the study programme, nothing more, nothing less.
+I have never been huge on reading until a couple of years ago, as a kid I read mostly comics and in my teenage and university years, I read mostly what was part of the study program, nothing more, nothing less.
 But I am glad I gradually started to read and listen to more books, I realize I get so much from it:

 - Knowledge expansion on the topics you read about.